Huw van Steenis

-Huw van Steenis (born 27 September 1969) is a British financier, former securities analyst and vice chair at management consultancy firm Oliver Wyman.
+Huw van Steenis (born 27 September 1969) is a British financier, former securities analyst and partner at Apollo Global Management.

 He was formerly senior Adviser to Mark Carney, the former Governor of Bank of England where he led a review on the future of finance.
 Before that, he held the role of Global Coordinator, Banks and Diversified Financials within the Equity Research Division at investment bank Morgan Stanley.
 He is noted for his views on the reshaping of the investment industry.

 Education

-Van Steenis was educated at Trinity College, Oxford where he graduated in Politics, Philosophy and Economics.
-In 1994 he went to INSEAD Business School where he obtained an MBA.
+Van Steenis was educated at Trinity College, Oxford, where he graduated in Philosophy, Politics and Economics.
+In 1994, he went to INSEAD Business School where he obtained an MBA degree.